JoostVoskuil/joostvoskuil.github.io/_posts/2024-08-05-managed-devops-pools.md

         osDiskStorageAccountType: 'StandardSSD' // StandardSSD, Standard or Premium }

-      // Leave this empty if you want to use 'Isolated Virtual Network'
+      // Remove if you want to use 'Isolated Virtual Network'
       networkProfile: {
         subnetId: subnet.id
       }